marijnh/Eloquent-JavaScript/20_node.md

-One of the more difficult problems with writing systems that communicate over the ((network)) is managing input and ((output))—that is, the reading and writing of data to and from the network, the ((hard drive)), and other such devices.
+One of the more difficult problems with writing systems that communicate over the ((network)) is managing input and ((output))—that is, the reading and writing of data to and from the network and ((hard drive)).
 Moving data around takes time, and ((scheduling)) it cleverly can make a big difference in how quickly a system responds to the user or to network requests.

-In such programs, ((asynchronous programming)) is often extremely helpful.
+In such programs, ((asynchronous programming)) is often helpful.
 It allows the program to send and receive data from and to multiple devices at the same time without complicated thread management and synchronization.

 {{index "programming language", "Node.js", standard}}